prl-mushr/mushr-website/content/tutorials/quickstart.md

 To get the simulator running on your machine so that you can begin hacking immediately!

 ### Requirements
-A Ubuntu Linux machine.
+A Ubuntu 16.04 or 18.04 Linux machine (20.04 not supported yet!).
 If you don't run linux natively then get a Ubuntu VM: [OSX](https://www.instructables.com/id/How-to-Create-an-Ubuntu-Virtual-Machine-with-Virtu/), [Windows](https://itsfoss.com/install-linux-in-virtualbox/).

 We also provide a virtual machine image that already has the MuSHR stack setup, it can be downloaded [here](https://drive.google.com/a/cs.washington.edu/file/d/1mOzSzVx9BF_e2U1OeK58NS42UIPcnIZq/view?usp=sharing).
 The username is **robot** and the password is **prl_robot**.
 If you use this image, you can start the VM and then skip to the [**Running the Simulator**](#running-the-simulator) section.